meshtastic/firmware/docs/README.md

 1. Join [this Google group](https://groups.google.com/forum/#!forum/meshtastic-alpha-testers) with the account you use in Google Play.
 2. Go to this [URL](https://play.google.com/apps/testing/com.geeksville.mesh) to opt-in to the alpha test.
-3. If you encounter any problems or have questions, post in our gitter chat and we'll help.
+3. If you encounter any problems or have questions, post in our [forum](https://meshtastic.discourse.group/) and we'll help.

 If you'd like to help with development, the source code is [on github](https://github.com/meshtastic/Meshtastic-Android).